MichalPietrus/Student-Record/README.md

 - The appearance of the page.
 - Security is failing in some places, unfortunately I was unable to deal with this problem.

+Things i learned on this project:
+- Java
+- Bascics of spring
+- Basics of html and css
+- Maven

 TODO List:
 - Absences
 - Lesson plan